 The first thing you’ll need is turmeric.
 It’s really a wonderful spice, and I wrote a long post about it here and a really short one here.
 They’re part of the ‘remedies you may already have in your kitchen‘ series.

 Turmeric has a warm, peppery flavor, and is one of the key ingredients in Indian curries.
 It is an anti-inflammatory, and a histamine blocker.
 So if your throat is swollen and irritated, it is a great pick.
 You may remember that I wrote about using turmeric in the series on Whooping Cough.
 It was amazing how quickly this humble herb quelled a terrible cough that had been plaguing my kids for weeks!

 Another thing you should know about turmeric.
 It is *yellow*.
 And anything that touches it is yellow, from henceforth and forever.
 It is actually used as a dye.
 (I have gotten it out with Oxygen Bleach stuff, but I don’t recommend getting on clothing that you plan on keeping!)

-If you’re stocking up, then I recommend getting the organic turmeric powder, here (full disclosure- this is my affiliate link):
+If you’re stocking up, then I recommend getting the organic turmeric powder here from Mountain Rose Herbs. (affiliate link)

 And there is one more secret ingredient that you want to add to your cough remedy.

 (References for the study on this are in the longer article above.)Admittedly, this combination is not as tasty in a sugary, lemony, nummy way.
 It takes on more of a savory flavor when you add the turmeric.
 But my crew tolerates it well, and definitely see a difference in using it.
 In fact, my toddler really, really liked it, and would ask for it often.

 Dosage: Once you’ve stirred in the turmeric and a pinch of black pepper, use just a spoonful as often as needed to calm coughing.

 Alternative: If your kids refuse to touch the turmeric, then you can sub cinnamon in the recipe (and omit pepper).